synapticloop/panl/README.md

 1. **PREFIXES and SUFFIXES** - Panl can also add prefixes and suffixes to the URI path to increase readability, for example, with configuration.
+For the example LPSE URI path of

+   `/Caran d'Ache/true/Black/bDW/`

-For the example LPSE URI path of `/Caran d'Ache/true/Black/bDW/` could also have the brand Solr field prefixed with ‘Manufactured By ’ and suffixed by ‘ Company’ to produce the URI path
+   could also have the brand Solr field prefixed with ‘`Manufactured By `’ and suffixed by ‘` Company`’ to produce the URI path

    `/Manufactured By The Caran d'Ache Company/true/Black/bDW/`

 1. **BOOLEAN value translations**, for any Solr field that is defined as a `solr.BoolField`, then an additional translation can be performed.
 ‘True’ and ‘false’ values can be replaced with arbitrary text, which will be transparently converted between Panl and Solr.
+For the LPSE URI path of

+   `/Caran d'Ache/true/Black/bDW/`

-For the LPSE URI path of `/Caran d'Ache/true/Black/bDW/` the true value (which is defined as whether the mechanical pencil can be disassembled could be changed to ‘Able to be disassembled’ for true values, and ‘Cannot be disassembled’ for false values.
+   the true value (which is defined as whether the mechanical pencil can be disassembled could be changed to ‘`Able to be disassembled`’ for true values, and ‘`Cannot be disassembled`’ for false values.

    The above URI path would then become

    `/Caran d'Ache/Able to be disassembled/Black/bDW/`

 1. **BOOLEAN checkboxes** - Whilst this may seem obvious to have a checkbox for